aileen-byte/Team14/personal statements/Phillippa.md

 ## Mistakes I made while Debugging

 The main mistake I made while debugging was not reading the textbook carefully before I started.
-That meant I overcomplicated the design and added unnecessary logic that I later had to remove.
+That meant I overcomplicated the design and added unnecessary logic that later had to be removed.
 If I’d spent a bit of time up front really understanding what the textbook expected, I would have saved a lot of time.
 Instead, I ended up misdiagnosing issues that actually had simple fixes.

 # Pipelining the Cache